kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 - If you are also submitting a handout on a week you post a blog entry (which you are free to do), you should not have the handout and the post be on the same text.
 - I recommend that your post make a single clear argument about a reading/s, backed with evidence and several examples from one or ideally several of the texts
 - Posts that put the week's readings in conversation with each other or connect to previous weeks are most welcome, but to the end of a single overarching point.
-- Please make at least one explicit reference to a source, but ideally your post will have several.
+- The post must make at least one explicit reference to a particular source, but but strong posts will have several.
 This should be footnoted using Wordpress format footnote. (( after the sentence period, put your footnote inside double parentheses like this. ))
 - Your posts should ideally each aim to be between 500-700 words each (remember all of them together should add up to 2,500)
 - The posts should have a single overarching purpose and unified focus - if you find your post getting too long ask yourself if you have remained focused throughout.
 - Avoid vague references to what you like and don't like; what you found interesting or not interesting - again: use these posts as a place to practice the making and supporting of arguments about your reading.
 - Be concise and avoid repetition.
-- LLMs (generative AI) are strictly forbidden for use in these posts and, at any rate, are unlikely to write satisfactory posts.

 **Note:** Many, perhaps most, of you will only write four posts during the semester.
 However, you are free to write more posts for the blog but you may **only submit four of them in Week 11 on MMS**.
 You may make minor editorial changes (corrections to language etc.) on the MMS submitted version, but may not make them longer.
 You may make them shorter by cutting material, if you like.